-They have a market share of 97.98 percent for fixed voice subscriptions and 21.53 percent for mobile voice subscriptions, with 2,987,772 mobile data subscriptions representing 13.10 percent of the market.
+They have a market share of 97.98 per cent for fixed voice subscriptions and 21.53 per cent for mobile voice subscriptions, with 2,987,772 mobile data subscriptions representing 13.10 per cent of the market.

 Expresso Telecom Limited as one of the top telecommunications companies in Ghana

 In Dubai, the company was officially created as a corporate office.
 They became an African Telecommunications and Information Services Company.
 Despite the fact that they have only been around for a short time, their presence has been felt.
 They are focused on improving and developing the existing firm while maximizing shareholder returns.
 They’re on a mission to make a name for themselves in a crowded field.
-They provide a wide selection of products and services that are tailored to the clients’ needs and lifestyles.
+They provide a wide selection of products and services that are tailored to the client’s needs and lifestyles.

 They (Expresso)have a well-established network in Accra and the surrounding areas, with fixed lines and mobile network equipment, and they serve the company’s customers.
-Customers can use the company’s infrastructure to not only connect with one another but also to share photos, videos, watch TV and access the web.
+Customers can use the company’s infrastructure to not only connect with one another but also to share photos, and videos, watch TV and access the web.
 Their primary goal is to meet the needs of clients.
 The brand aspires to change people’s lives by allowing them to connect with the rest of the world and realize their full potential.
-The brand’s entire purpose is to instill in its customers a sense of hope and potential for growth.
+The brand’s entire purpose is to instil in its customers a sense of hope and potential for growth.

 To ensure that clients receive value, the company has teamed with several of the market’s significant stakeholders as well as the government.
-They’re also becoming involved in community-building activities to help mold the society and raise a generation that will profit from Ghana’s telecommunications.
+They’re also becoming involved in community-building activities to help mould the society and raise a generation that will profit from Ghana’s telecommunications.

 Globacom Limited Ghana as one of the top telecommunications companies in Ghana

 Glo 1 high-capacity undersea fiber-optic cable was presented, and Ghanaians were assured that the Glo package would comprise a wide range of products and services.

-In March 2021, this Telecommunication Company reported 382,650 mobile data subscriptions, reflecting a market share of 1.68 percent, and 1.89 percent for mobile voice subscriptions.
+In March 2021, this Telecommunication Company reported 382,650 mobile data subscriptions, reflecting a market share of 1.68 per cent, and 1.89 per cent for mobile voice subscriptions.

 From the above, it could be seen that whilst MTN, which is Africa’s largest pan-African telecommunication network, is a leading telco in Ghana with its network covering all of Ghana’s major cities and towns, as well as rural areas, Ghana’s AirtelTigo, on the other hand, is not doing bad at all.
-The company has a market share of 97.98 percent for fixed voice subscriptions and 21.53 percent for mobile voice subscriptions.
+The company has a market share of 97.98 per cent for fixed voice subscriptions and 21.53 per cent for mobile voice subscriptions.

-We also see that Expresso Telecom Limited has a well-established network in Accra and the surrounding areas, with fixed lines and mobile network equipment, whilst Vofadone Ghana, a subsidiary of Vodafone Group Plc., who in terms of telecommunications market share, is the second-placed operator in Ghana.
+We also see that Expresso Telecom Limited has a well-established network in Accra and the surrounding areas, with fixed lines and mobile network equipment, whilst Vofadone Ghana, a subsidiary of Vodafone Group Plc., in terms of telecommunications market share, is the second-placed operator in Ghana.
 The company has received numerous awards, including 70 local and international prizes in the last four years.